captainbrosset/on-device-demos/README.md

 # Prompt API demos

-The webpages in this directory demonstrate how to use the Prompt and Summarizer APIs in Microsoft Edge to run an on-device AI language model in the browser.
+The webpages in this directory demonstrate how to use the Prompt and Summarizer APIs to run an on-device AI language model in the browser.

 ## Demos